A-kly/School-Vault/CMPUT 382/Lecture 1.2 - Introduction to Heterogeneous Parallel Computing.md

 - each kernel associated with one grid of data
 	- description of How the threads are distributed, example (256x256 pixel image)
 - each grid is divided into blocks
-- Each Block uses up to 32 threads
+- Each SM is assigned typically 32 blocks
-- Each SM is assigned one or many blocks (typical is 32)
+- Each Block uses up to 32 threads, with one PU per thread
 - Each SM executes one block at a time and manages order
 - SM divides each block into 32 in order to run on CUDA cores

 # CUDA Threads Execution
 ![[Pasted image 20240911141747.png]]
 - grey box aka thread is run on one SM